Altinn/altinn-studio-docs/content/teknologi/altinnstudio/development/handbook/cosmosDB/index.md

 if there is not value for the indexed property, all instances will have to be checked to figure out if there is a match for the query.
 This occurs in cases where we assert that a property `is null`, so queries like this should be avoided.

+Always try to assert on an existing value, if this is not possible modifying the data model should be considered.